ansible-collections/cloud-content-handbook/GUIDELINES/coding_guidelines.md

 **_Ansible_**
 - Choose Ansible modules optimized for performance over less efficient ones, especially when dealing with large-scale operations.
+ An example would be leveraging the ansible.builtin.copy module to efficiently copy files from a local machine to multiple remote servers, as opposed to employing a combination of the command or shell modules along with native shell commands like cp or rsync.
 - Organize playbooks logically and avoid unnecessary nesting to reduce execution time.
 - Leverage asynchronous actions and async support in Ansible to run tasks concurrently when applicable.
 - Design Ansible roles for reusability and efficiency to minimize duplicate code and optimize execution.

+### Function Organization and Ordering
+- **Start with Foundational Functions:**
+   Place foundational or fundamental functions at the beginning of the file.
+These functions often perform essential tasks that set the groundwork for higher-level functionalities.
+- **Progress to Higher-Level Abstractions:**
+  Follow a sequential order where functions build upon each other.
+Place functions that offer higher-level abstractions or encapsulate more complex logic further down in the file.
+- **Group Similar Functions:**
+  Group together functions that serve similar purposes or handle related tasks.
+This grouping enhances the code's organization and makes it easier for readers to locate relevant functions.
+- **Use Sections or Comments:**:
+  If there are distinct sections within the code, consider using headers or comments to delineate these sections.
+Provide a brief description of the functionality covered by each section.
+- **Optimize for Readability:**:
+  Optimize the order for readability, making it easy for others (or yourself) to understand the code.
+Balance the strict ordering with the need to present a coherent narrative.
+- **Start with Foundational Functions:**